The United States is striving to tighten regulations for aircraft service animals - Go Tech Daily

 The proposal would prohibit airlines from banning certain types of dog breeds – Delta Air Lines, for example, bans pit bulls – but airline employees could refuse to mount animals that they consider to be a threat to other people.

-It would also prohibit the current practice of many airlines to require pet owners to fill out papers 48 hours in advance.
+It would also block the current practice of many airlines to require pet owners to fill out documents 48 hours in advance.
 A department official said that the practice can harm disabled people by preventing them from taking their companion dog on last-minute trips.

+The proposal would also end the rarely seen use of miniature horses as service animals, although an official from the transport department indicated that the agency is ready to reconsider this provision.

+The airlines could also require service animals to be kept on a leash or belt and fit in the footwell of the handler.
+You could limit the passengers to two service animals each, although it is unclear how often this happens according to the applicable regulations.